Synopsis:

 This tool can be useful to you only if you use a version control system.
 It's most useful if you maintain a ChangeLog file and create a log entry per file per “commit” operation.

 Relies on fairly strict adherence to recommended ChangeLog syntax.
 Detects editor temporaries created by Emacs and Vim.
-Eventually, it will detect temporaries created by other editors.
+Patches to detect temporaries created by other editors are welcome.